encircled/jPut/README.md

 ### Unit performance testing

 The main goal of the unit performance testing is to ensure, that the target piece of code meets the performance requirements.
-For unit testing, jPut uses average and max execution time metrics.
+For unit testing, jPut may use different metrics like average/max/percentile execution time.
+You can configure those metrics for each test, violating those constraints will cause failing the unit test.

 ### Performance trend testing

-JPut supports persisting the execution statistics, which allows to trace the changes of performance in time.
+JPut supports persisting the execution statistics, which allows to observe the trends how performance changes in time, or compare performance between different version of an application.

-It can be used for verifying, that performance of your application did not degrade after a particular change in the code.
+Also, it can be used for auto verifying, that performance of your application did not degrade after a particular change in the code.
+JPut can be configured to fail the build if performance resulsts degraded too much comparing to previous executions.

-Also, it might be used together with Elasticsearch and Kibana for visualizing the performance trends in time.
+JPut might be used together with Elasticsearch and Kibana for visualizing the performance trends.

 ## Configuration

 ## Unit test configuration